zot/seq/seq/README.md

 * Seq(f func(c chan Element)) Sequence
 	returns a new Sequence, a function which returns a new channel and runs a goroutine that applies f to the channel and then closes the channel
+	Note: f must behave properly when the channel is closed from outside.
+IsEmpty and First close the channel.
 * From(el... interface{}) Sequence
 	returns a new Sequence of el; to make a Sequence from a vector, vec, use this: From(vec...)
 * Upto(limit int) Sequence